 One of the most common rental property marketing mistakes is poor presentation.
 A poorly presented rental property can leave potential tenants feeling unimpressed and without an incentive to apply.

-It's essential to make your first impression a lasting one with professional photography and presentation of the property online to grab the attention of potential tenants.
+It's essential to make your first impression a lasting one with professional photography or videography and presentation of the property online to grab the attention of potential tenants.

 High-quality images and an accurate property description will help showcase the available rental and entice prospective tenants to book a viewing.